 Columbus Park is another impressive spot in Chinatown, with the north side of the park reserved for card players (especially those who wish to play a game of Mahjong).
 Elsewhere on the grounds, many people practice tai chi or kung fu, fortune-tellers tell visitors their fates, and sports enthusiasts enjoy games on an Astroturf field and basketball court.

-And of course, you can find purchase delicious food at many hole-in-the-wall restaurants located throughout Chinatown.
+And of course, you can find find delicious food at many hole-in-the-wall restaurants located throughout Chinatown, so come hungry!

 You can find Chinatown just southeast of Little Italy in lower Manhattan.